 This type of loan allows you to borrow a lump sum over a fixed term and if you use a personal loan to pay for your car, you’ll own it outright from the day the money is transferred to the dealer.

-You should note that if you are homeowner, make sure the loan is not secured against your home.
-Otherwise you’ll be putting your home at risk if you fail to keep up with repayments.
+You should note that if you are a homeowner, make sure the loan is not secured against your home.
+Otherwise, you’ll be putting your home at risk if you fail to keep up with repayments.